quicwg/quic-v2/draft-ietf-quic-v2.md

 > **RFC Editor's Note:**  Please remove this section prior to
 > publication of a final version of this document.

+## since draft-ietf-quic-v2-06

+* Clients MUST NOT use TLS resumption tickets across versions
+* Servers SHOULD support multiple versions
+* Clients SHOULD check path support for QUIC independently by version
+* Minor editorial changes

 ## since draft-ietf-quic-v2-05

 * Servers MUST use the negotiated version in Initials with CRYPTO frames.